 Celebrating Rare Disease Day at the Scottish Parliament

-BBS attended Scottish Parliament 1 March to celebrate Rare Disease Day.
-Professor Stuart Ralston showcased the work involved in the TOPAZ Trial, and his collaboration with the BBS - and you can find out more here.
+The Brittle Bone Society attended the Scottish Parliament on 1st March to celebrate Rare Disease Day.
+Professor Stuart Ralston showcased the work involved in the TOPaZ trial and his collaboration with the BBS.

-During our visit, we heard from the Cabinet Minister for Health in the Scottish Parliament Shona Robison MSP. as well as Bob Doris MSP who attends the cross party working group for rare disease.
+During our visit, we heard from the Cabinet Minister for Health in the Scottish Parliament, Shona Robison MSP, as well as Bob Doris MSP who attends the Cross Party Group on Rare, Genetic and Undiagnosed Conditions.

 NHS officers spoke about work in the recently launched Scottish Genomes Study (to work with the 100,000 genomes project).